Frequently Asked Questions

 Summit + PTG Combo Pass

 Access to both events - Summit (April 29 - May 1) and PTG (May 2 - May 4).
-Access to all Breakout Sessions and Workshops, The Forum Developer & Operator working sessions, Keynote presentations, Marketplace Expo Hall, Lounges, etc. Please note - lunch will not be provided during the Summit event days, but will be provided during the PTG event days.
+Access to all Breakout Sessions and Workshops, The Forum Developer & Operator working sessions, Keynote, Marketplace Expo Hall, Lounges, etc. Please note - lunch will not be provided during the Summit event days, but will be provided during the PTG event days.

 What is the price of registration?